tyondo/mpesaValidation-api/README.md

 The new M-PESA platform dubbed G2 (for M-PESA 2nd generation platform) offers versatile integration capabilities that can take advantage of, to create excellent M-PESA journeys across the offerings we provide .

-## Why the need for M-PESA API intergration with Chamarika ?
+## 1.Why the need for M-PESA API intergration with Chamarika ?

 The new M-PESA platform dubbed G2 (for M-PESA 2nd generation platform) offers versatile integration capabilities that can take advantage of, to create excellent M-PESA journeys across the offerings we provide .